rabbitmq/rabbitmq-website/tutorials/tutorial-two-java-stream.md

 ### Receiving

 The receiving program starts a consumer that attaches at the beginning of the stream (`OffsetSpecification.first()`).
-We keep track of the offsets of the first and last messages in the message handler.
+We use variables to output the offsets of the first last received messages at the end of the program.

-The consumer stops when it receives the poison message: it stores the offset in a variable, closes the consumer, and decrement the latch count.
+The consumer stops when it receives the poison message: it assigns the offset to a variable, closes the consumer, and decrement the latch count.
 Like for the sender, the `CountDownLatch` helps us moving on when the consumer job is done.

 ```java